How to use unreasonable behaviour as the grounds for divorce in the UK

 Step Two: What examples of unreasonable behaviour will you use?

-Here are some example of types of unreasonable behaviour that can be used to divorce your partner:
+Here are some examples of types of unreasonable behaviour that can be used to divorce your partner:

-If you would like more examples of unreasonable behaviour or want to know how to word them in the divorce petition, we have written a blog on examples of unreasonable behaviour.
+If you would like more examples of unreasonable behaviour or want to know how to word them in the divorce application (previously called the divorce petition), we have written a blog on examples of unreasonable behaviour.

 Step three: Does my partner need to agree to this as grounds for divorce?